As power returns, Texas energy firms slowly emerge from deep freeze

 Overall economic losses could reach $45 billion to $50 billion, estimated weather forecasting firm AccuWeather, nearly as much as U.S. damages suffered during the 2020 Atlantic hurricane season.

-Nearly 13% of gasoline stations throughout Texas were without either fuel or power as of early Friday, said Patrick De Haan, head of petroleum analysis at price tracking service GasBuddy.
+Nearly 13% of gasoline stations throughout Texas were without either fuel or power as of early Friday, estimated price tracking service GasBuddy.
 That was up from around 8.5% about a day ago.

 U.S. Gulf Coast refineries are potentially less prepared for extremely cold weather than for seasonal storms, creating risks of “more prolonged refining downtime,” analysts at Goldman Sachs said.

-The freeze in natural gas pipelines, which can occur when water in the gas turns to ice, led to calls for conservation measures from California to West Virginia.
+The freeze stymied natural gas production by turning water in the gas to ice.
+The resulting shortage led to calls for gas conservation measures from California to West Virginia.

-Texas on Wednesday ordered gas producers to halt exports needed by state utilities through Sunday, sparking Mexico to call the U.S. envoy to press for natural supplies.
+Texas on Wednesday ordered gas producers to halt exports needed by state utilities through Sunday, prompting Mexican officials to call the U.S. envoy to press for natural supplies.

 However, pipeline gas exports from the United States to Mexico rose to 5.1 bcf on Friday after dropping to a 13-month low of 3.8 bcf per day on Tuesday, Refinitiv Eikon data showed.